top of page

 Introduction to Potty/Crate Training

 Dogs in the wild create enclosed dens.
 The crate mimics a safe, natural living den area.
-We will introduce an open crate into their larger puppy den so they will be able to comfortably come and go and sleep in it as they desire.
+We will introduce an open crate into their puppy area so they will be able to comfortably come and go and sleep in it as they desire.
 Closer to when they are ready to go home, we will start giving them some individual time alone in the crate.
-Everyone can have a chance to enjoy a nice meaty bone in the crate or a short nap; they will feel comfortable and at home in their crate.
+Everyone can have a chance to enjoy a short nap or a nice meaty bone in the crate; they will feel comfortable and at home in their crate.
+Crate training will be your biggest advantage to continuing their potty training and having a secure puppy without separation anxiety.
+We use the crate as a safe zone for our pups.

-Preparing to go Home
+Preparing to Go Home

 bottom of page